 Meeting the pastoral needs of our pupils is crucial if they are going to access education.
-At point of entry all pupils are assigned both an Academic Link (teacher) who oversees the academic aspects of school life, and a Pastoral Support & Wellbeing Specialist (PSWS), formerly known as Reintegration and Support Officer (RSO), who supports the pupils’ pastoral needs.
+At point of entry all pupils are assigned both an Academic Link (teacher) who oversees the academic aspects of school life, and a Pastoral Support & Welfare Specialist (PSWS), formerly known as Reintegration and Support Officer (RSO), who supports the pupils’ pastoral needs.
 The PSWS will normally be the point of contact for families and will liaise closely with health and other professionals where necessary.
 There is a strong team approach with the Academic Link and PSWS working collectively to balance holistic needs.

 PSWSs at Pilgrim

 PSWSs generally visit pupils at home once a referral has been accepted with the aim of gathering more detailed information about the pupil, finding out what has prompted a referral to The Pilgrim School, providing information about The Pilgrim School and to answer any questions.
 They will then arrange a visit to base (if appropriate) and support pupils to make a transition into the school.
 If a pupil is to be taught in the home, or not “education ready”, a PSWS will provide pastoral support that will vary depending on the level of need.

 Pastoral support at Pilgrim has many guises.
 Pupils may be offered ‘time to talk’ (a responsive or scheduled chance to share and offload - not counselling – to help strengthen relationships and help pupils better prepare for the day ahead), WOW (a bespoke intervention focusing on hope and personal development), individual support plans, transition support, advocacy and always a listening ear.
 There are currently eight PSWSs working across the three bases and a team of Home Support PSWSs who work exclusively with pupils taught at home.